rezanikfal/Tutorials/JS/JS.md

+## DOM Manipulation
+- DOM Manipulation allows you to interact with the Document Object Model (DOM) to dynamically modify HTML and CSS on web pages.
+- The DOM is a programming interface provided by web browsers that represents the structure of an HTML or XML document as a tree-like structure.
+- DOM Manipulation involves using JavaScript to modify the content, structure, and presentation of web pages in real-time.
+- It allows you to create dynamic content that updates without requiring a full page reload.
+- This is the foundation for single-page applications (SPAs) and modern web development.
 ## Scope & Hoisting
 ### Scope in JavaScript:
 - Scope refers to the context in which variables are declared and accessed in a JavaScript program.